AvielSheto/Streaming-service-management-MERN/README.md

 - Login
 - Logout

-The services of auth created with jwt and guard decorator for our next protected routes actions.
+The services of auth created with JWT and guard decorator for our next protected routes actions.